3rdentity/Grappl/README.md

 ## License

-The Grappl client code is released under LGPL v2.1.
+The Grappl code is released under LGPL v2.1.

 ## Development